 It's really interesting.

-It's a bit confusing at times as to whether it leans more towards it's not really Christian, it's not quite pagan, but it's just exploring this idea with those three elements of what make a human being.
+It's a bit confusing at times as to whether it leans more towards it's not really Christian it's not quite pagan but it's just exploring this idea with those three elements of what make a human being.

-It's very comforting to read.
+It's very comforting.

-Please, could you say the title again and say it quite loudly?
+Please could you say the title again and say it quite loudly and I'd absolutely love to read it.

 The Divine Adventure.

-I can get it in the car.
+I've got it I can get it in the car.

 Really?